justinpinkney/awesome-pretrained-stylegan3/README.md

 A collection of pretrained models for StyleGAN3.

+If you'd like to share a model please [submit an issue](https://github.com/justinpinkney/awesome-pretrained-stylegan3/issues/new?assignees=justinpinkney&labels=&template=submit-a-model.md&title=).

-_For StyleGAN2 model please see: https://github.com/justinpinkney/awesome-pretrained-stylegan2_
+_For StyleGAN2 models please see: https://github.com/justinpinkney/awesome-pretrained-stylegan2_

 ## WikiArt 1024